 On Florida’s East Coast – within just a couple of miles of the shore boaters can reach 50 meters and deeper water.
 This means a whole lot less gas!

 Not everyone, no!
-But, getting nauseous is common while deep sea fishing because the fishing boats are made to cut the waves to travel long distances at some speed so you can get to your fishing spot quickly.
+But, getting nauseous is common while boat fishing offshore because the fishing boats are made to cut the waves to travel long distances at some speed so you can get to your fishing spot quickly.
 Once stopped, it rocks a bit because the boat has a V-shaped hull that isn’t so steady.
 So, anglers are rising and falling with the waves and rolling with them.
 There is usually some sort of wave action while fishing, so people often get sick.

 Suggestion: Dramamine or some other motion-sickness control pill can help.
+So can experience, for most people.

 Are Deep Sea Fishing Tours Fun for Kids?